10 Best Books About Drug & Alcohol Addiction

 Discovering the best books about drug and alcohol addiction was a journey through countless journals.
-Of course this list is subjective, but we found all of these books to be very helpful.
+Of course, this list is subjective, but we found all of these books very helpful.

-Anyone, regardless of their race, gender, sexual orientation or socio-economic status, can develop a crippling dependency to drugs or alcohol that devastates their lives.
+Anyone, regardless of race, gender, sexual orientation, or socioeconomic status, can develop a crippling dependency on drugs or alcohol that devastates their lives.

 The Substance Abuse and Mental Health Administration’s (SAMHSA) 2014 survey reported an estimated 21.5 million American adults with a diagnosable substance use disorder.
 The actual number, which is difficult to know, is likely higher.

 Considering that addiction is fraught with physical and emotional pain, the cause of so much personal and professional drama and so rewarding to overcome, it’s no wonder writers pen books about it.